-Figure 2: Proposed hybrid architecture for CEE
+Figure 2: Proposed hybrid architecture for the PE

-We have built a prototype of the PE using a commodity server connected to a commodity switch with a single 40G NIC.
-Using 10 cores on a single CPU on the server, we show that our VPN gateway implemented on PE's hybrid data plane can process packets at 40G for packets larger than 128 bytes, and, due to NIC constraints, close to 40G for smaller packets.
-These preliminary results encourage us that with more NICs, cores, and another CPU on the server, our hybrid data plane could process packets at ~ 100G.
+128 bytes, and, due to NIC constraints, close to 40G for smaller packets.
+These preliminary results encourage us that with more NICs, cores, and another CPU on the server, our hybrid data plane could process packets at ~ 100 G.